Community Satisfaction Survey

 The objectives are to assess our performance across a range of measures and to seek ways to improve and provide more effective service delivery.
 Our results are compared to the rest of the state as well as selected Councils in the Melbourne metro area.

-In February 2023 you may receive a call asking to share your feedback on our services.
-We'll use your answers to assess our performance and identify ways that we can improve.
+Each quarter you may receive a call asking to share your feedback on our services.
+We will use your answers to assess our performance and identify ways that we can improve.